Todd Glacier

 Todd Glacier (68°3′S 67°3′W) is a glacier 7 nautical miles (13 km) long flowing southwest into Calmette Bay, western Graham Land.
-Photographed from the air by Ronne Antarctic Research Expedition (RARE), 1947.
+It was photographed from the air by Ronne Antarctic Research Expedition (RARE), 1947.
 Surveyed by British Antarctic Survey (BAS), 1961–62.
 Named by United Kingdom Antarctic Place-Names Committee (UK-APC) for Gertrude E. Todd, BAS Scientific Officer and Editor, employed in the London Office, 1950–63.

+Geographical setting

+Todd Glacier descends from the northern flank of the Todd Icefield (located at approximately 56° 13' N, 129° 46' W) and feeds the head of north-facing Todd Valley in the Boundary Ranges of north-western British Columbia.
+Until the mid-20th century its tongue merged with four neighbouring tributary glaciers, the composite snout ending about 2.5 km down-valley at roughly 1000 m elevation; meltwater gives rise to Todd Creek, which drains to the Portland Canal fjord system.
+Since the 1970s every glacier in the valley has thinned and retreated, with aerial photographs showing terminus recession rates of roughly 9–76 metres per year between 1974 and 1997; Recession has exposed a fluted till forefield, small recessional moraines, deeply incised meltwater channels and steep lateral-moraine walls that rise to the Little Ice Age trimline (roughly 1200 m)—the valley-side boundary showing the glacier's maximum thickness during that period.